BrainBlasted/Godot-Updater/README.md

 # Godot Updater

-This is a simple bash script to update godot.
+This is a simple bash script to update [Godot](https://github.com/godotengine/godot).
 It pulls the latest commits from master, then compiles the targets.
 Optionally can compile export targets for Linux/X11 and Windows.

 ## Usage
    1. With your editor of choice, set `$GDPATH` to where you have git cloned the godot source to, ex. `~/godot`